cshum/raco/README.md

 raco provides a parallel mechanism to aggregate callbacks:

-* `next.push()` returns a callback function that pushes to parallel queue in order.
+* `next.push()` returns a callback function that pushes to parallel queue, ordered.
-* `yield next.all()` aggregates callback result into an array, also resets the parallel queue.
+* `yield next.all()` aggregates callbacks result into an array, also resets the parallel queue.

 ```js
 var raco = require('raco')